- Your antivirus software is an essential application, and any issues with it can compromise your security.

 - Many Mac users reported Avast Internal error, and in today’s article, we’re going to show you how to get rid of this error message.

-- Want to learn more about Avast?
-Visit our dedicated Avast section for more useful guides.
+- Want to learn more about macOS?
+Visit our dedicated macOS article for more information.

 - We covered Mac issues in the past, and for more articles like this one, we encourage you to check our Mac Hub.